The Third Trimester

 Stretch marks may appear on the stomach, breast, thighs, and buttocks.

-Dry, itchy skin may persist, particularly on the stomach, as the skin continues to
+Dry, itchy skin may continue, particularly on the stomach.
+This is because the skin

-Skin pigmentation may become more apparent, especially dark patches of skin on the
+Skin pigmentation may become more apparent.
+You may have dark patches of skin on your

 Constipation, heartburn, and indigestion may continue.

-Increased white-colored vaginal discharge (leukorrhea), which may contain more mucus.
+White-colored vaginal discharge (leukorrhea) may increase and contain more mucus.

-Varicose veins in the legs may persist and increase in severity.
+Varicose veins in the legs may continue and get worse.

-As demonstrated above, each woman carries her baby differently, depending on her body
+As shown above, each woman carries her baby differently.
+It depends on her body structure